Quasinormal Modes of Extremal Reissner-Nordstrom Black Holes via Seiberg-Witten Quantization

-By matching the algebraic coefficients $A_i$ of the radial equation with the potential $\widehat{Q}_2(z)$ of the quantum SW curve, we obtain a system of equations for the gauge theory parameters.
-Matching the constant term, $A_0 = -\Lambda_2^2 / 16$, yields a quadratic equation for $\Lambda_2$, which naturally leads to two distinct mathematical branches.
+By matching the algebraic coefficients $A_i$ of the radial equation with the potential $\widehat{Q}_2(z)$ \eqref{eq:Q2_potential} of the quantum SW curve for the $N_f=2$ theory \eqref{eq:DCHE}, and setting the quantum deformation parameter $\hbar=1$ without loss of generality, we obtain a system of equations for the gauge theory parameters.
+In this work, we present the following branch as a consistent choice for our parameter dictionary:

-These two branches differ by a sign flip of the dynamical scale and the mass parameters, while leaving the Coulomb branch parameter $E$ invariant.
-To unambiguously identify the correct dictionary for calculating QNM, we must examine the asymptotic behavior of the wave equation.

-In black hole perturbation theory, QNM are defined as dissipative resonances.
-Assuming a time dependence of $e^{-i\omega t}$, the physical boundary condition at spatial infinity ($z \to \infty$) strictly requires a purely outgoing wave.
-Consequently, the phase must propagate outward, dictating an asymptotic spatial behavior of $Y \sim e^{+i\kappa z}$, such that the full wavepacket $\Phi \sim e^{i(\kappa z-\omega t)}$ travels toward spatial infinity.